jlangner15/parenthesisCheck/README.md

 <br>

-Currently the program is limited to a single file at a time.
-If we wanted to read multiple files we would have use a variable arguments method, so the user is not just limited to a single file, but user can upload as many files as he/she wants.
+Currently, the program is limited to a single file at a time.
+If we wanted to read multiple files we would have used a variable arguments method, so the user is not just limited to a single file, but the user can upload as many files as he/she wants.
 The updated algorithm will scan each file for errors and print the results.
-For files our algo opens the files in read mode and then create a stack, and starts reading one character at a time from the input file until the EOF is encountered, and what is does is : it push uses the same string based algo but on each character of the file, maintains the stack the same way, and print the results.
+For files, our algorithm opens the files in read mode and then create a stack, and starts reading one character at a time from the input file until the EOF is encountered, and what it does is: it push uses the same string-based algorithm but on each character of the file, maintains the stack the same way, and print the results.

 <br>